1joon07/1joon07.github.io/_posts/2025-05-30-EfficientMLProject.md

 Results
 =======
 __1. Memory saving__
 Using memory-efficient U-Net we proposed, we were able to not only save RAM usage, but also improve performance.
 This memory-efficient U-Net converged faster, where U-Net without this method often diverged.
+The figure below shows that proposed method suppresses the size of gradient, preventing gradient explosion.
 <p align="center">
   <img src="/assets/images/Efficient_ML_figure4.png">
 </p>